Karakum Desert: Wildlife

-Wildlife in this area is not very diverse and includes insects such as ants, termites, ticks, spiders, dung beetles, and darkling beetles.
-Lizards, turtles, and snakes also live in the Karakum.
+Wildlife in this area is not very diverse and includes insects and arachnids such as ants, termites, ticks, spiders, dung beetles, and darkling beetles.
+Lizards, turtles and snakes also live in the Karakum.
 Bird species include Alauda, desert sparrows, and other species, while rodents include jerboas and gophers.
 The tolai hare, goitered gazelle, and corsac fox are examples of mammal species in the Karakum Desert.

 Geology

-The Karakum Desert is home to the Darvaza gas crater.
+The Karakum is home to the Darvaza gas crater.
 Also called the "Door to Hell" or the "Gates of Hell" by locals, it is a crater of natural gas that has been burning since 1971.
 The crater is a major tourist attraction, with hundreds of visitors arriving each year.

 The area has significant oil and natural gas deposits.

 Hydrography

 To the south the Murghab and Tejen rivers flow out of the Hindu Kush mountains, flow west, and empty into the desert, providing water for irrigation.

 The desert is crossed by the second-largest irrigation canal in the world, the Karakum Canal, which brings water from the Amu Darya to southern regions of the desert.
 Construction on the canal was started in 1954 and completed in 1958.
-It is 1,375 km in length, and carries 13-20 km³ of water annually.
+It is 1,375 km in length, and carries 13 to 20 km3 of water annually.